 Draft Technical Memorandum 6 provides an analysis of safety and operational characteristics near the five primary schools in West Linn to recommend solutions to improve safety for students walking and bicycling to these schools.
-Staff would like feedback from the Planning Commission as to whether additional issues should be considered as part of the analysis and whether additional projects and programs are warranted.
+Staff would like feedback from the CAC as to whether additional issues should be considered as part of the analysis and whether additional projects and programs are warranted.

 Draft Technical Memorandum 7 provides an analysis of the transportation needs in West Linn based on existing conditions and future population and employment trends.
-This document is provided for informational purposes only and your feedback is not requested on this document.
+Staff would like feedback from the CAC as to whether there are any additional needs that are not identified in Memo 7.

 Draft Technical Memorandum 8 provides an analysis of the 10th Street Area Interchange, with improvement alternatives, in light of projected traffic volumes and funding availability.
-This document is for information purposes only; your feedback is not requested on this document.
+This document is largely for informational purposes, however, staff would appreciate your feedback as to whether you think there are issues with the recommended improvements.

 Draft Technical Memorandum 9 provides an analysis of existing deficiencies within adopted West Linn plans relative to policy requirements contained in the Regional Transportation Functional Plan (implementing arm of the Regional Transportation Plan).
-Staff would like feedback from the Planning Commission regarding the recommendations suggested in this memo to achieve compliance with Regional objectives.
+Staff would like feedback from the CAC regarding the recommendations suggested in this memo to achieve compliance with Regional objectives.
+Also, are there any other regulatory issues in the Comprehensive Plan or Development Code that should be addressed?
 The attached memos are fully bookmarked and allow for convenient navigation between documents from your electronic device.
 To use the bookmarks in your .pdf document, simply click the bookmark icon shown to the left of the arrow in Image 1, below.